 Oracle has created a public cloud service after what it describes as “almost seven years of relentless engineering and innovation plus key strategic acquisitions and an investment of billions.”

 In his launch announcement, Ellison explains that Oracle made the decision to rebuild all its applications for the cloud almost seven years ago and the project, known as "Fusion" inside Oracle, was dubbed "Confusion" by an unnamed competitor.
-Oracle Cloud has emerged as the fruition of the work of thousands of people and billions of dollars, much of it overseen by the former President Charles Phillips of Oracle.
+Oracle Cloud has emerged as the fruition of the work of thousands of people and billions of dollars, much of it overseen by the former President

 In typical Ellison understatement, he described the new service as